govend/govend/README.md

 ## Vendor Code
 To vendor code run `govend -verbose` or simply `govend` while in the root directory of your project.
 This command will vendor all your dependecies and create a simple `internal/_vendor/vendors.yml` file to maintain versions.

+`govend` can understand a wide range of senarios, so when in doubt run `govend`.

 ```bash
 → govend -verbose
 identifying project paths...                    complete